|Country Number (27)||1968?||FIRST, SECOND and THIRD WAVE|

 Television Stations / Channels

 Despite its vast size, television coverage in Saudi Arabia is isolated to only two specific regions: Riyadh and Jidda in the west, and the south eastern provinces near Dhahran on the Persian Gulf.
-By 1970, it had six separate broadcasters serving the country.
+By 1970, it had three separate broadcasters serving the country.

 The base was vacated by its American personnel by the 1980s, and as far as can be determined, TV broadcasts ceased at the time.
 The base was manned and brought back into operation during the Gulf War crisis of 1991-1992, and television and radio transmissions resumed during the conflict.
 The station ceased broadcasting on 17 January 1992.